victorjonsson/cXense-4-WordPress/README.md

 ## Registering page-views programmatically

-After that the jQuery event `cXenseInit` you'll get access to the function `sendCxenseEvent` that can be used to trigger pageViews at cXense programmatically.
+After that the jQuery event `cXenseInit` has triggered you'll get access to the function `sendCxenseEvent`.
+Use this function to trigger pageViews at cXense programmatically.

 `sendCxenseEvent(extraCustomParams, extraUserProfileParams, path);`